Professor Mark Smith

 Profile

-I am an Associate Professor in Water Research, with a general interest in earth surface forms and processes, applied to a range of environments.
+I am Professor of Water Science & Health, with a general interest in earth surface forms and processes, applied to a range of environments.
 Over the last few decades I have developed an expertise in high resolution field surveys of complex topographies and methods of parameterising these to quantify fluxes and better understand surface processes.
 I apply this to a variety of environmental settings both in the UK and overseas, including:

 I am currently involved with the NERC FLOODMAL project, investigating hydrological and geomorphological drivers of malaria transmission in the Barotse wetlands of the Zambezi River in Zambia (NE/P013481/1 ).